considerable/gitops-demo/Flux/README.md

-# Kubernetes All-in-One Setup with Terraform, Ansible, and Flux
+# Kubernetes Cluster Setup with Terraform, Ansible, and Flux

-This repository contains code to set up an all-in-one Kubernetes cluster on a t3.micro instance using Terraform, configure it with Ansible, and deploy a container app from ECR using Flux.
+This repository contains code to set up a Kubernetes cluster on AWS using Terraform, configure it with Ansible, and deploy a container app from ECR using Flux.
+The cluster consists of two `t2.micro` instances: one as the controller and one as the worker node.

 ## Steps

 1. **Terraform Deployment**
-   - Deploy a t3.micro instance with the necessary security groups and networking.
+   - Deploy two `t2.micro` instances with the necessary security groups and networking:
+     - One instance for the Kubernetes controller node.
+     - One instance for the Kubernetes worker node.

 2. **Ansible Configuration**
-   - Install Docker and Kubernetes components.
+   - Install Docker and Kubernetes components on both instances.
+   - Initialize the Kubernetes cluster on the controller node.
-   - Initialize the Kubernetes cluster.
+   - Join the worker node to the Kubernetes cluster.
-   - Install the Flannel network plugin.
+   - Install the Flannel network plugin across the cluster.

 3. **Flux Deployment**
-   - Set up Flux to monitor a Git repository and deploy the container app from ECR.
+   - Set up Flux to monitor a Git repository and deploy the container app from ECR to the Kubernetes cluster.

 ## Prerequisites